.

 Our outpatient rehab program is unique and educational.
 We want to equip you with the answers you are seeking and will do our best to give you the most current information!
 Be an active part of your therapy program!

-independent in your home bathroom - older adults - Buffalo Occupational Therapy - Experts in Rehab - Neurological Rehabilitation
+independent in your home bathroom older adults Buffalo Occupational Therapy Experts in Rehab Neurological Rehabilitation - Buffalo Occupational Therapy

-woman washing dishes independence in your home- older adults - Buffalo Occupational Therapy - Experts in Rehab - Neurological Rehabilitation
+woman washing dishes independence in your home older adults Buffalo Occupational Therapy Experts in Rehab Neurological Rehabilitation - Buffalo Occupational Therapy

 Are you facing a specific diagnosis or condition effecting your functional performance?